TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Baremetal/Wavefive Guide/1_ArchitectureConsiderations.md

 (Table courtesy of @trader-payne at Stakesquid, see Stakesquid's Graph Protocol on Docker guide [here](https://github.com/StakeSquid/graphprotocol-testnet-docker))

 How you choose to cut up the resources is up to you.
-Below are the architecture and specs that work for wavefive.
+Wavefive uses a spec similar to the reference architecture at the top of this document.

 ## Infrastructure components